quick-perf/quick-sql-test-data/README.md

 *This Java library aims to ease the generation of datasets to test SQL queries.
 It produces INSERT statements taking account of integrity constraints.*

 The library automatically:
-* Identify *NOT NULL columns* and provide values by requesting the database
+* identifies *NOT NULL columns* and provides values by requesting the database
-* Add rows of dependent tables in case of *foreign key constraints*
+* adds rows of dependent tables in case of *foreign key constraints*
-* Sort insert statements to accommodate  *foreign key constraints*
+* sorts insert statements to accommodate  *foreign key constraints*
-* Sort insert statements following *primary key values*
+* sorts insert statements following *primary key values*

 ## How to use the library